refraction-ray/general-notes/lectures/ML in a Nutshell.md

   Use three layer generalization of RBM as variational ansatz.
 Show the expression power of DBM is better than RBM (DBM is capable to express groud state of any Hamiltonian in polynomial time, but it doesn't imply the fact that one can calculate physical observables in efficient time).
 And also show the limitation of RBM from the discrepancy between the polyminal time to compute the wavefunction from RBM and wavefunction constructions which is NP hard to calculated from basis.

-  The latter paper give exact constructions on DBM of transver Ising model and Heisenberg model using imaginary time evolution and Trotter decomposition.
+  The latter paper give exact constructions on DBM of transverse Ising model and Heisenberg model using imaginary time evolution and Trotter decomposition.

 * Use RBM to represent density operator of mix states